ahart14/resume/src/index.md

 ---
 title: Resume
-description: I’m a UX Engineer from Minneapolis, MN with a background in designing technical solutions for government, non-profit, and advocacy-based organizations.
+description: Combining people skills, technical knowledge, adaptability, and a mission-driven attitude to find fair, successful solutions to challenges for government, non-profit, and advocacy-based organizations.
-metaDesc: I'm a UX Engineer from Minneapolis, MN with a background in designing technical solutions for government, non-profit, and advocacy-based organizations.
+metaDesc: Combining people skills, technical knowledge, adaptability, and a mission-driven attitude to find fair, successful solutions to challenges for government, non-profit, and advocacy-based organizations.
 layout: home.njk
 contactEmail: "andrew.hart14@gmail.com"
 contactPhone: "(612)396-4479"